-The Great Brahma takes the monk by the arm, and pulls him aside.
+The Great Brahma takes the monk by the arm.
+He pulls him aside.
 If this were a sit-com, the great god would pull the quizzical monk into a broom closet or something, out of sight of his god-drunk followers.
-And whisper the following:
+And then whisper the following:

 “Look.
 I don’t know!
 But my retinue thinks I know everything, and I don’t want to disappoint them.
 You go back and ask the Buddha.'”

-And since the Buddha was a human being, like the rest of us bumblers, who attained the complete enlightenment and liberation from suffering of which all us humans are capable—however bumbly we may be right now—that’s where the answer lies.
+That is because the Buddha was a human who attained the complete enlightenment and liberation from suffering, a feat of which all us humans are capable, however bumbly we may be right now.
+And that, the great God Brahmas, is telling the monk, is where the answer lies.